FraSanvit/reserve-margins/README.md

 ```
 As mentioned earlier, `cap_value` can also be a constant value for the entire time horizon.

-Similarly, `operating_reserve` can be either a time series or a constant value, representing the additional requirement due to the capacity or generation values of specific technologies.
-It is typically defined as a proportion of the installed capacity or generation.
+Similarly, `operating_reserve` and `operating_reserve_cap` can be either a time series or a constant value, representing the additional requirement due to the capacity or generation values of specific technologies.
 ```
 techs:
     open_field_pv: